DistributedProofreaders/guiguts/README.txt

 OTHER:

-guiguts-1.0.nn.zip is the basic guiguts version with no helper applications; it includes compilable source code for GutCheck and Jeebies.
+guiguts-1.0.nn.zip is the basic guiguts version with a few helper applications; it includes compilable source code for GutCheck and Jeebies.
+See http://www.pgdp.net/wiki/Guiguts/Install for details on further helper applications.

 RELEASE NOTES:

+Version 1.0.22.
+- updating ppvimage to 1.06.
+- guiguts.bat renamed to run_guiguts.bat
+- DP urls user-editable
+- bug fix: indenting /# #/ blocks with more than one paragraph
+- bug fix: Link Checker with spaces in path
+- bug fix: some issues with reading page markers when opening a file
+- bug fix: proofer bar is now working
+- bug fix: .bin file getting out of sync (saved too often)
+- bug fix: file names with apostrophe making file history explode
+- various minor bug fixes and menu cleanups

 Version 1.0.21.
 - HTML Fixup split in two: HTML Markup and HTML Generator.